Albany, Texas: Highways

+Air

+Albany Municipal Airport is a city-owned public-use airport located two nautical miles (3.7 km) east of the central business district.

 Fort Griffin Fandangle

 Since 1938, Texas' oldest outdoor musical, the Fort Griffin Fandangle, has been presented during the last two weekends of June in the Prairie Theater about historic Fort Griffin, a military outpost established in 1867 near Albany and now a state park.
 The program, the content of which is different each year, attempts to recapture the theatrical charm of the American West.

 The show offers covered wagons and buggies, a stagecoach, a replica of the first Texas Central Railroad train, an oil derrick, and cowboys whose ancestors pushed Longhorn herds up the nearby Great Western Cattle Trail.
 The Dallas Morning News describes Fandangle, accordingly: "as professional as a multimillion dollar Broadway musical, with sets and costumes to match, with a cast of three hundred".
 The Abilene Reporter-News calls the program "Frontier history served up with genuine earthiness, spiced by rare humor."